-The big day is over, the fireworks have ceased, and all is calm.
-Holy cow!
+The big day is over–the fireworks have ceased, and all is calm.
 Look at all the leftovers!
 What do you do with all this?
-If you kept it covered and chilled, here are some ideas.
-If you didn’t, throw that crap in the garbage . . . now!
+If you kept it all covered and chilled, waiting for every dish to inevitably spoil, here are some ideas:

 Hot dog and hamburger buns can make GREAT buttery garlic bread to serve with pasta.
-They can also be soaked in a batter to make French Toast.
+They can also be soaked in a batter to make French toast.
 If you don’t like either of those ideas, you can let them dry out and run them through the food processor to make bread crumbs.
-Keep them in a zipper bag in the freezer for “Panko” – type coating any time.
+Keep them in a zipper bag in the freezer for a Panko-like coating any time.
 Delicious!

 Who uses pickle relish other than at cookouts?
 Me!